qpdf/qpdf/manual/acknowledgement.rst

 support.

-In 2020, I joined `Advent Health Partners <https://adventhp.com/>`__, which has sponsored some previous QPDF work and generously allows me to spend some "company time" maintaining QPDF.
+In 2020, I joined `Advent Health Partners <https://adventhp.com/>`__, which has sponsored some previous qpdf work and generously allows me to spend some "company time" maintaining qpdf.